YourLabXYZ/PyPIxz-LITE/SECURITY.md

 ## Supported Versions

-The following table outlines the versions of **PIP-Installer** that are currently supported with security updates:
+The following table outlines the versions of **PyPIz** that are currently supported with security updates:

 | Version         | Supported          |
 |-----------------|--------------------|